HanetakaChou/hanetakachou.github.io/src/Console/Resource-Binding.md

 traditional: allocate memory for shader registers from command buffer on the fly

-shader resource table: allocate memory for shader registers in advance (vkUpdateDescriptorSets) and bind the memory on the fly (vkCmdBindDescriptorSets)
+shader resource table: allocate and initialize memory for shader registers in advance (vkAllocateDescriptorSets and vkUpdateDescriptorSets), and bind the memory on the fly (vkCmdBindDescriptorSets)